mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Experimental_Analysis/SteeringAnalysis.md

     angle = (pos/1024)*360;

 However, the programming alone does not provide the exact angle we are trying to measure.
 The gear system is in place to map the 360 degree rotation to the 1200 degree rotation of the steering wheel.
 This gear system was originally designed to be an 8:3 gear ratio based on the previously assumed 960 degrees of rotation of the steering wheel.
 Although, after some testing, the team discovered that the steering wheel has a 1200 degree of rotation, which must be accounted for with a 10:3 gear ratio.
+This experiment was done by rotating the steering wheel from the left boundary to the right boundary and checking the output of the Serial terminal.
 So at the time being, the angle is being measured but it is incorrect in all cases as the gear system must be changed.
 The new gear design should be ready to be installed in the next week or less.
 #### SC2
 The Nissan Leaf steering wheel is the input device of the steering subsystem.
 The rotary encoder measuring the changes in position of the steering wheel is mounted to the steering column of the vehicle so that turning the wheel will rotate the steering column and update the value on the Master MCU.
 #### SC3 -> _Modified to "Angle shall be no less than 1200 degrees from the left boundary to the right boundary (3 and 1/3 rotations)"_